Trek to Everest Base Camp FAQs

 - Day 13: Lukla to Kathmandu (1,400m)

 - Day 14: Back to your native country

-What are the possible problems that we can face during the Everest base camp trek?
+What are the possible problems that we can face during the Everest trekking?

-- During Everest Base Camp Trek the major problems that you can face are altitude sickness (both major and minor), vertigo, and acrophobia, immediate tiredness, swelling of legs and frostbite, and other natural calamities that can occur.
+- During Everest trekking the major problems that you can face are altitude sickness (both major and minor), vertigo, and acrophobia, immediate tiredness, swelling of legs and frostbite, and other natural calamities that can occur.

 Should I hire a guide, porter, both or guide cum porter?